cademcniven/cademcniven.com-dev/src/projects/kanjihover.md

 * Hover any kanji for information about its grade level, meanings, and readings.
 * Customize which portion of the card to apply the script to.
-* Middle-mouse-click to open the Wikitionary page for that kanji.

 ## How To Use

-[Download \_kanjiHover.js](https://github.com/cademcniven/Kanji-Hover/releases/) and add it to your collection.media folder.
+[Download \_kanjiHover.js](https://github.com/cademcniven/Kanji-Hover/releases/tag/kanjiHoverV3) and add it to your collection.media folder.
 Add the following line to your note:

 ```html